 - Original or Certified True Copy of Birth Certificate of the person to be baptized.

-- Original and photocopies of Marriage Contract of parents.
+- Original and photocopies of Marriage Contract of parents (photocopy). *Promissory note if not married.

 - Candidates for Baptism (children) must be baptized in the parish where the parents reside.